odoocker/odoocker/README.md

 docker-compose down && git pull && docker-compose pull && docker-compose build --no-cache && docker-compose up -d && docker-compose logs -f odoo
 ```

-This will `pull` the latest *Odoo Community, Enterprise, Extra and Custom addons*, basically, ot upgrades the whole Odoo instance to the newest.
+This will `pull` the latest *Odoo Community, Enterprise, Extra and Custom addons*, basically, it upgrades the whole Odoo instance to the newest.
 Additionally, it will also pull the latest images of the other containers in this project.

 **NOTE: Do not bring down & up again unless you want to perform a whole update again.**